PADL/libbrowserid/README.md

 the client will choose, you'll also need to set the GSSAPIStrictAcceptorCheck=no option.

+### IMAP

+The Cyrus IMAP server works fine with the GSS BrowserID mechanism.
+Note that if you haven't configured mutual authentication, you will need to apply the patch in contrib/cyrus-sasl.patch and rebuild the GS2 plugin.

+It's also possible to use the OS X Mail application with GSS BrowserID.
+You will need to build a small plugin that allows the mechanism to pose as the GSSAPI SASL mechanism.
+See contrib/BrowserIDHelper.

 ## bidtool

 The BrowserID tool, bidtool, is provided for managing ticket, replay and